Skip to main content

 # Index frequently filtered fields

-CREATEPREDINDEX my_store PREDICATES (category, author)
+CREATEPREDINDEX (category, author) IN my_store

 # Then filter efficiently

-GETPRED 10 IN my_store WHERE (category = science)
+GETPRED (category = science) IN my_store

 1. Optimize batch operations: